Revised October 2013

 How Many People Take Drugs and Drive?

-According to the National Highway Traffic Safety Administration’s (NHTSA) 2007 National Roadside Survey, more than 16 percent of weekend, nighttime drivers tested positive for illegal, prescription, or over-the-counter medications.
-More than 11 percent tested positive for illicit drugs.1 Another NHTSA study found that in 2009, among fatally injured drivers, 18 percent tested positive for at least one drug (e.g., illicit, prescription, or over-the-counter), an increase from 13 percent in 2005.2 Together, these indicators are a sign that continued substance abuse education, prevention, and law enforcement efforts are critical to public health and safety.
+According to the National Highway Traffic Safety Administration’s (NHTSA) 2007 National Roadside Survey, more than 16 percent of weekend, nighttime drivers tested positive for illegal, prescription, or over-the-counter drugs.
+More than 11 percent tested positive for illicit drugs.

 Teens and Drugged Driving